kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 - I enjoy traveling.
 - I got out of a really long relationship and am trying to recover.
 - I enjoy taking my bike around the city or out of town.
-- I recently learned how to cook from Jamie Oliver, Gordon Ramsay, Heston Blumenthall and Tim Ferriss
+- I recently learned how to cook from Jamie Oliver, Gordon Ramsay, Heston Blumenthal , and Tim Ferriss
 - I'm a CrossFit guy.
 - I'm a LifeHacker
 - I'm a Martial Artist